-Our products are the Protandim® product line, the TrueScience[®] anti-aging skin care line, Axio[®] Smart Energy Drink mixes, PhysIQ[TM] Smart Weight Management System, Petandim[TM] for Dogs, and Omega+, our sustainable fish oil supplement.
-The Protandim[®] product line includes Protandim[®] NRF1 and Nrf2 Synergizers[TM].
-The Protandim[®] NRF1 Synergizer is formulated to increase cellular energy and performance by boosting mitochondria production to improve cellular repair and slow cellular aging.
-The Protandim[®] Nrf2 Synergizer[TM] contains a proprietary blend of ingredients and has been shown to combat oxidative stress and enhance energy production by increasing the body's natural antioxidant protection at the gene level, inducing the production of naturallyoccurring protective antioxidant enzymes including superoxide dismutase, catalase, and glutathione synthase.
-Our TrueScience[®] anti-aging skin care line includes TrueScience[®] Facial Cleanser, TrueScience[®] Perfecting Lotion, TrueScience[®] Eye Serum, TrueScience[®] Anti-Aging Cream, TrueScience[®] Micro-Lift Serum and TrueScience[®] Hand Cream.
-Axio[®] is our line of Smart Energy Drink mixes formulated to promote alertness and support mental performance.
-PhysIQ[TM] is our Smart Weight Management System which includes PhysIQ[TM] Fat Burn, PhysIQ[TM] Probio, PhysIQ[TM] Cleanse and PhysIQ[TM] Protein Shake mix, all formulated to aid in weight management.
-Petandim[TM] for Dogs is a supplement specially formulated to combat oxidative stress in dogs through Nrf2 activation.
-Omega+ is a dietary supplement that combines DHA and EPA Omega-3 fatty acids, Omega-7 fatty acids, and Vitamin D3 to support cognitive health, cardiovascular health, skin health, and the immune system.
-The following table shows revenues by major product line for the fiscal years ended June 30, 2018, 2017 and 2016.
+Our line of scientifically-validated dietary supplements includes Protandim® NRF1 and Nrf2 Synergizers, LifeVantage® Omega+ and ProBio.
+The Protandim® NRF1 Synergizer is formulated to increase cellular energy and performance by boosting mitochondria production to improve cellular repair and slow cellular aging.
+The Protandim® Nrf2 Synergizer contains a proprietary blend of ingredients and has been shown to combat oxidative stress and enhance energy production by increasing the body's natural antioxidant protection at the genetic level, inducing the production of naturally-occurring protective antioxidant enzymes including superoxide dismutase, catalase, and glutathione synthase.
+LifeVantage® Omega+ is a dietary supplement that combines DHA and EPA Omega-3 fatty acids, Omega-7 fatty acids, and Vitamin D3 to support cognitive health, cardiovascular health, skin health, and the immune system.
+LifeVantage® ProBio is a dietary supplement designed to support optimal digestion and immune system function.
+Our TrueScience® line of anti-aging skin and hair care products includes TrueScience® Facial Cleanser, TrueScience® Perfecting Lotion, TrueScience® Eye Serum, TrueScience® Anti-Aging Cream, TrueScience® Hand Cream, TrueScience® Invigorating Shampoo, TrueScience® Nourishing Conditioner and TrueScience® Scalp Serum.
+PetandimTM for Dogs is a supplement specially formulated to combat oxidative stress in dogs through Nrf2 activation.
+Axio® is our line of Smart Energy Drink mixes formulated to promote alertness and support mental performance.
+PhysIQTM is our Smart Weight Management System which includes PhysIQTM Fat Burn, PhysIQTM Prebiotic and PhysIQTM Whey Protein, all formulated to aid in weight management.
+The following table shows revenues by major product line for the fiscal years ended June 30, 2019, 2018 and 2017.

-Years end led June 30, 20 018 2 017 20 016 Protandim [®] product line \$ 133,923 65.9% \$ 130,873 65.6% \$ 128,019 62.0% TrueScience [®] product line 21,665 10.7% 24,440 12.3% 32,914 15.9% Other 47,616 23.4% 44,176 22.1% 45,607 22.1% Total \$ 203,204 100.0% \$ 199,489 100.0% \$ 206,540 100.0%
+Years ended June 30, 20 019 2 018 20 017 Protandim® product line \$ 155,499 68.8% \$ 133,923 65.9% \$ 130,873 65.6% TrueScience® product line 20,881 9.2% 21,665 10.7% 24,440 12.3% Other 49,578 22.0% 47,616 23.4% 44,176 22.1% Total \$ 225,958 100.0% \$ 203,204 100.0% \$ 199,489 100.0%

-Our revenues are largely attributed to two product lines, Protandim[®] and TrueScience[®], which each accounted for more than 10% of total revenues for each of the fiscal years ended June 30, 2018, 2017 and 2016.
-On a combined basis, these products represent approximately 76.6%, 77.9% and 77.9% of our worldwide net revenues for the fiscal years ended June 30, 2018, 2017 and 2016, respectively.
+Our revenue is largely attributed to two product lines, Protandim[®] and TrueScience[®], which each accounted for more than 10% of total revenue for each of the fiscal years ended June 30, 2018 and 2017.
+For the fiscal year ended June 30, 2019, Protandim[®] was the only product line that accounted for more than 10% of total revenue.
+On a combined basis, these products represent approximately 78.0%, 76.6% and 77.9% of our total net revenue for the fiscal years ended June 30, 2019, 2018 and 2017, respectively.